Howrah–Chennai main line: Railway reorganization

+The line was the site of one of India's worst rail disasters, the 2023 Odisha train collision.

 Electrification

 Howrah–Chennai Mail was the first train in South Eastern Railway to be hauled by a diesel engine (WDM-1) in 1965.

 The Howrah–Chennai route was completely electrified by 2005.

 Speed limits

-The New Delhi–Chennai Central line (Grand Trunk route), of which the Vijayawada–Chennai section is a part, and Howrah–Nagpur–Mumbai line, of which the Howrah–Kharagpur section is a part, are classified as "Group A" lines which can take speeds up to 160 km/h.
+The New Delhi –Chennai Central line of which the Vijayawada–Chennai section is a part, and Howrah–Nagpur–Mumbai line, of which the Howrah–Kharagpur section is a part, are planned to be upgraded as "Group A" lines which can take speeds up to 160 km/h.
 The Kharagpur-Vijayawada sector is classified as a Group B line which can take speeds up to 130 km/h.

 Passenger movement

 The main passenger train services along this line are the Howrah–Chennai Mail and the Coromandel Express.
-Howrah, Kharagpur, Balasore, Cuttack, Bhubaneswar, Brahmapur, Vizianagaram, Visakhapatnam, Rajahmundry, Eluru, Vijayawada, Nellore, Gudur and Chennai Central on this line are amongst the top hundred booking stations of Indian Railway.
+Howrah, Kharagpur, Balasore, Cuttack, Bhubaneswar, Brahmapur, Vizianagaram, Visakhapatnam, Rajahmundry, Eluru, Vijayawada, Nellore, Ongole ,Gudur and Chennai Central on this line are amongst the top hundred booking stations of Indian Railway.

 Golden quadrilateral

 The Howrah–Chennai main line is a part of the golden quadrilateral.
 The routes connecting the four major metropolises (New Delhi, Mumbai, Chennai and Kolkata), along with their diagonals, known as the golden quadrilateral, carry about half the freight and nearly half the passenger traffic, although they form only 16 per cent of the length.